macornwell/wasabi-api/README.md

-# wasabi-api
-The JavaScript Wasabi Wallet API.
+# The Wasabi JavaScript API

 This JavaScript library creates the ability to call Wasabi Wallet RPC functions from javascript.
 It also includes command line utilities for calling this API from the CLI.